Exam & Testing Information

 - Sickle Cell anemia

-Although our eye doctors do not treat the above disorders, identifying symptoms during an eye exam can lead to earlier detection and successful treatment.
+Although our eye doctors may not treat the above disorders, identifying symptoms during an eye exam can lead to earlier detection and successful treatment.
 When your comprehensive eye exam is complete, our doctors will refer you to a specialist, provide medical resources or fit you for corrective lenses as appropriate.